AmrAli25/aaib_Automation_Task/README.md

 * Used Allure reports to provide a comprehensive report about the test cases and their status

 ## How to run the project
-* Using Maven installed on your machine you just need to clone the repo on your machine and run the command in an opend terminal in the project directory and run the following command "mvn test"
-* Using InteliJ IDE to run it through the Code Editor with Java JDK and Mvn installed on the machine
+* Using Maven installed on your machine you need to clone the repo on your machine, run the command "mvn test" in an opened terminal in the project directory, or Use IntelliJ IDE to run it through the Code Editor with Java JDK installed on the machine
-* Allure report will be generated automatically if not you can open it by allure serve if allure is installed on your device
+* Allure report will be generated automatically if not you can open it by Allure serve if Allure is installed on your device